zodac/folding-stats/README.md

 - _Forum Link_ is optional, but if it is populated, it must be a valid URL

 ### Adding Users

+As above, if you click on the **List of Users** button you will only see an empty list.
+But since we now have hardware and teams in the system, we can begin adding users.
+Similar to the teams, simply click on `Users` -> `Create User` and populate the values.
+The team and hardware fields are searchable, so no need to scroll through all available options.

 #### User Definition